MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-port-summary-sip-xmpp-federation-and-public-instant-messaging.md

 <div>

-## <a name="firewall-summary---extensible-messaging-and-presence-protocol-xmpp"></a>Resumo de firewall-mensagens extensíveis e protocolo de presença (XMPP)
+## <a name="firewall-summary---extensible-messaging-and-presence-protocol-xmpp"></a>Resumo do firewall-protocolo de presença e mensagens extensíveis (XMPP)

 <table>